 Turkey neutralizes 4 YPG/PKK terrorists in N.Syria

-Turkish security forces "neutralized" at least four YPG/PKK terrorists in northern Syria, the Turkish National Defense Ministry said Saturday.
+Turkish security forces "neutralized" four YPG/PKK terrorists attempting to infiltrate into its cross-border anti-terror operation zone in northern Syria, the National Defense Ministry announced on Monday.

-On Twitter, the ministry said the terrorists were neutralized when they opened harassing fire in the Operation Olive Branch region, in an area across Turkey's southern border.
+After trying to disrupt the peace and security in the Operation Peace Spring region, the terrorists were neutralized in a successful operation, the ministry said on Twitter.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.

-Since 2016, Turkey has launched a trio of successful anti-terror operations in northern Syria to prevent the formation of a terror corridor and to enable the peaceful settlement of residents: Euphrates Shield (2016), Olive Branch (2018), and Peace Spring (2019).
+Since 2016, Turkey has launched a trio of successful anti-terror operations across its border in northern Syria to prevent the formation of a terror corridor and to enable the peaceful settlement of residents: Euphrates Shield (2016), Olive Branch (2018), and Peace Spring (2019).

-Terrorist groups-especially the YPG/PKK-sometimes try to infiltrate and attack these areas to disturb the peace and stability established by Turkey.

-In its more than 30-year terror campaign against Turkey, the PKK-listed as a terrorist organization by Turkey, the US, and EU-has been responsible for the deaths of 40,000 people, including women, children, and infants.
-The YPG is the PKK's Syrian offshoot.
+In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and the EU -- has been responsible for the deaths of 40,000 people, including women, children, and infants.
+The YPG is PKK's Syrian offshoot.